belarain/Filter-UERM/README.md

-# text-filter-UERM
+# Text Filter
-Text Filter for SCP: CB Multiplayer Reborn game servers.
-Can be used for Breach Mode and other modes.
+You can moderate your game chat with the script text filter.
+Script won't miss "bad" words.
+Thanks @kimilsungthelast for idea.